Stripe

 Investments

 Stripe has made dozens of investments through its venture capital arm.
 The company has two main investment criteria.
 First, the investment must drive forward Stripe’s mission to “grow the GDP of the Internet” and be in a space where Stripe has sufficient expertise.
 Second, the investment must represent what the company views as a sensible allocation of capital in a great business.
-As of February 2023, Stripe’s venture capital arm led 27 of 59 funding rounds it participated in.
+As of August 2025, Stripe's venture capital arm led 34 of the 79 funding rounds it participated in.

 Stripe has invested in payments companies in other countries, like Rapyd (UK), PayMongo (Philippines), and Safepay (Pakistan).
 Neobank investments include Monzo (UK), Step (US), and Cuenca (Mexico).
 A few of the highest-profile US startups Stripe has invested in are Ramp* (corporate card, spend management, bill pay), Check* (embedded payroll), and Pulley (cap table management).